OmniDeck - Unified Chart Overlay¶

 - Regime flip confirmed directional change

-- All 4 systems aligned at entry zone
+- All 4 systems aligned at support zone

 Outcome: +$4,800 per BTC move observed (7.5% gain from $63,200 low).